assadiandre/Aerial-Image-Stitcher/README.md

 # Aerial-Image-Stitcher
 An algorithm built to stitch drone aerial imagery.
 The program runs locally on iOS and is built off of the OpenCV framework.
-It produces accurately geo-referenced maps and was built to offer a short-term solution to time consuming point-cloud ortho-mosaics.
+It produces accurately geo-referenced maps.

+## Installation of Libraries
+It's reccomended to use the latest version of OpenCV (4.1.1) with the contribution modules.
+You can download it [here](https://pages.github.com/), then add it to `Aerial-Image-Stitcher/QuickMap/OpenCV`